chiwa/spring-boot-4.1-features/modules/01-lazy-jdbc-connection-fetching/README.md

 > [!IMPORTANT]
 > **Deep Architectural Insight:**
-> If your project exclusively uses **Spring Data JPA** (Hibernate), you won't see a difference when toggling this feature!
-That's because modern Hibernate already implements perfectly optimized lazy connection fetching natively.
+> If your project mainly uses **Spring Data JPA** with Hibernate, you may not see a big difference in many common scenarios when toggling lazy fetching.
+That's because Hibernate can delay physical connection acquisition in many common JPA flows natively!
 >
+> However, the actual behavior depends on Hibernate connection handling mode, transaction manager, provider configuration, and how the application accesses the database.
+>
-> The `spring.datasource.connection-fetch: lazy` feature in Spring Boot 4.1 is a game-changer primarily for applications using **Spring JDBC (JdbcTemplate), MyBatis, or jOOQ**.
+> The `spring.datasource.connection-fetch: lazy` feature expected in Spring Boot 4.1 aims to make this easier primarily for applications using **Spring JDBC (JdbcTemplate), MyBatis, or jOOQ**.
 These frameworks traditionally suffer from Eager Fetching when wrapping methods in `@Transactional`.
-Spring Boot 4.1 now brings Hibernate's lazy magic to the rest of the ecosystem!
+This brings the benefits often naturally enjoyed by JPA flows down to the rest of the ecosystem!
 ## How to Run
 1. Ensure the PostgreSQL database is running via `docker compose`:
    ```bash